• Feb 25, 2025

 10. Sanchi, Madhya Pradesh

 The oldest Buddhist sanctuary and a major 12th-century hub for Buddhists in the country, Sanchi comprises a unique and remarkable testament to Buddhist art and architecture, including stupas, viharas, temples, monolithic pillars, and stambha.
-Gradually the stupas and the place lost their sanctity and were forgotten, but they were rediscovered and restored in 1881 and once again became the most reminiscent and attractive site in India.
+Gradually, the stupas and the place lost their sanctity and were forgotten, but they were rediscovered and restored in 1881 and once again became the most reminiscent and attractive site in India.

 • Best time to visit- Either in the month of July or from October to March